-- Fully engage with remote learning - Your efforts will contribute to SAR and UCAS predicted grades and UCAS references. - You are still 'at school' ! - Have a routine every day - Students and staff have been instructed to follow their timetable so there is a purpose to every day, something to get up for and to maintain your discipline! - You need to be in good learning habits and well-disciplined ready for your next steps.
+- Your efforts will contribute to SAR and UCAS predicted grades and UCAS references. - You are still 'at school'!

+Have a routine every day - follow your timetable

+- So there is a purpose to every day, something to get up for and to maintain your discipline! - You need to be in good learning habits and well-disciplined ready for your next steps.

-Expectations What students can should be doing Part II
+SLIDE 16 What students can should be doing Part II

-- Build your team you are not alone! - Are you in contact with peers from your group?
+Build your team - you are not alone!

+- Are you in contact with peers from your group?
 Are you contacting your teacher(s) via email or TEAMs if you need help?
 Are you contacting your form tutor or Head of Year (Mrs Hurley) if struggling with the current situation or workload etc?
 Are you talking to friends and family? - Check your emails - Mrs Hurley sends emails each day which invite you to reflect and think about your situation and world at large.
-The giraffe should be no stranger to you! - You also receive emails about careers, UCAS, other opportunities, scholarships etc - Check for work on TEAMs and emails - All remote learning tasks and instructions are communicated via TEAMs and/or emails.
-Check on a regular basis probably several times a day. - Work life balance!
+The giraffe should be no stranger to you! - You also receive emails about careers, UCAS, other opportunities, scholarships etc

+Check for work on TEAMs and emails

+- All remote learning tasks and instructions are communicated via TEAMs and/or emails.
+Check on a regular basis - probably several times a day.

+Work life balance!

-Practical help for parents How you can support at home Part I
+SLIDE 17 - How you can support at home Part I